Argent77/DjinniCompanion/README.md

   **Light Version:** This component installs a stripped down version of the mod consisting only of the djinni Afaaq and his magical lamp.
 Choose this if you merely want additional fighting power in your adventures.

-2. **IWD:EE Version:** This component is basically the same as the *Light Version*, but can be installed in *Icewind Dale: Enhanced Edition*.
-It provides a stripped down version of the mod consisting only of the djinni Afaaq and his magical lamp.
+2. **IWD:EE Version:** This component is more or less the same as the *Light Version*, but can be installed in *Icewind Dale: Enhanced Edition*.
+It provides a stripped down version of the mod consisting of the djinni Afaaq, his magical lamp and a simple storyline to spice up the adventure.

 3. **Banter accelerator:** (Full Version only) Lets you control how often a conversation should be triggered by the djinni.
 Possible values range from 15 min. to 120 min.
 (Default is 60 minutes).
    *Note: Only conversations between the djinni and the protagonist are affected.*